 RMTS is not responsible for housing, meals, or transportation during internship.
-RMTS interns are expected to own or have access to a computer/laptop for documentation purposes as well as remote work including group supervision, staff meetings, etc. A current driver's license and dependable transportation is required for this internship.
-In addition, proof of current CPR/First Aid certification is required prior to the first day of internship.
+RMTS interns are expected to own or have access to a computer/laptop for documentation purposes as well as remote work including group supervision, staff meetings, etc. Please note that a computer tablet, iPad, etc., does not support our documentation platform.
+A current driver's license and dependable transportation is required for this internship.
+In addition, proof of current CPR/First Aid certification is required.
+If an intern is not already certified, RMTS will arrange for this training during the first few weeks of internship.